opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 - **Gamma:** performs a gamma correction on rendered images before writing them to disk; the value you specify can include decimal fractions.

-- **Dominant Field:** allows you to render two images per frame, then taking only odd lines from one image, and even lines from the other, to compose the final frame.
-This process is also called interlacing.
+- **Dominant Field:** allows you to render two images per frame, then taking only *odd* lines from one image, and *even* lines from the other, to compose the final frame.
+This process is also called *interlacing*.

-  Interlacing is useful when experiencing a strobe effect due to a fast camera or pegbar movement, because all object movements are interpolated on a double number of images (one odd-lines image and one even-lines image instead of just one frame), thus becoming smoother.
+  *Interlaced* images are useful when experiencing a strobe effect due to a fast camera or object movement, as all movement interpolation will be effectively doubled (having one *odd-lines image* and one *even-lines image*, instead of just one full *progresive* frame), thus becoming smoother.

-  Field rendering is only relevant for scenes to be rendered for video output.
-Options are Even (PAL) and Odd (NTSC), and you should choose it according to the video standard you are outputting to.
+  Field rendering is only relevant for scenes that are intended for video output.
+Options are **None** (for rendering *progresive* frames), **Even (PAL)** and **Odd (NTSC)** (for chosing which of the rendered *interlaced* fields is to be shown in first place).
+Usually you should choose it according to the video standard you are outputting to.

 - **Stretch from FPS:  To:** changes the timing of the Xsheet when outputting files; in this way you can output a number of frames that is independent from the frame rate set in the scene settings.